-Meet Rob Gordon, Project Architect at Axis Architecture + Interiors.
-Rob has been with Axis since October and grew up in nearby Cicero, IN.
+Meet Rob Gordon, project architect at Axis Architecture + Interiors.
+Rob has been with Axis since October and grew up in nearby Cicero, Ind.
 He earned an undergraduate degree at Ball State University and a graduate degree from the University of Wisconsin-Milwaukee.
 Outside of work, Rob enjoys spending time with his family, reading, and (of course) sketching.

 How would you describe your design style?